Zeeeepa/xyops/docs/api.md

 ## Search

 Search APIs provide read-only querying over indexed datasets (jobs, servers, alerts, snapshots, activity, and stats).
 Use them to paginate through results, retrieve summaries, and filter by fields.
-Results are automatically scoped by the caller’s category/group access.
+Results are automatically scoped by the caller's category/group access.
 Some endpoints (e.g., activity) are admin-only; others require only a valid session or API Key.

 ### search_jobs